gitrdm/rlexer/README.md

 The goal of rlexer is to be a lexer for the programmaing language LOX as described in the book Crafting Interpreters by Bob Nystrom.
 This is a work in progress and should not be used in production.
-It only serves as a means to learn R, R Packaging, github usage and programming concepts.
+It only serves as a means for me to learn R, R Packaging, github usage and programming concepts.
 There is no real worth to the code here beyond this.

 ## Installation